Harry Coulby: Pittsburgh Steamship

 In late November 1905, the Pittsburgh Steamship Company lost 10 vessels (but, amazingly, only 12 crew members) when the Mataafa Storm struck the Great Lakes.
 Coulby rushed to Duluth to oversee rescue and salvage operations.
 Coulby responded to the disaster by rapidly building 21 Morgan-class ore freighters: True 600 ft long freighters which were several feet wider than existing steamships.

 During the 1906 and 1907 shipping seasons, Coulby quietly allowed the LCA to sign one-year contracts with a wide range of labor unions.
 During this time, however, iron and coal companies stockpiled large amounts of raw materials.
 In early 1908, Coulby announced that the Pittsburgh Steamship Co. was implementing the open shop.
 Engineers were required to sign yellow-dog contracts in which they agreed to their classification as management.
 Other LCA members went even further, enforcing the blacklist, barring union representatives from company property, and requiring all ship crews to sign oaths affirming they were not members of a labor union (and firing anyone who refused to sign or was caught breaking their oath).
 The LCA's anti-union effort continued the following year.
 Coulby helped design the LCA "welfare plan", which required all crew members to participate in a pension scheme that effectively weeded out union supporters.
 Several unions struck in May 1909, but the employers hired strikebreaks and the International Longshoremen's Association refused to support the strike.
 Feelings ran high during the strike.
-In 1910, union workers cut the ear off a non-union deck hand in Buffalo and mailed the ear and a leater containing a death threat to Coulby.
+In 1910, union workers cut the ear off a non-union deck hand in Buffalo and mailed the ear and a letter containing a death threat to Coulby.
 But the unions were largely broken, even though the strike lingered into 1912.
 When it finally ended, what few union members remained went back to work without a contract.
 The open shop remained the rule among Great Lakes shipping fleets for decades to come, and unionization rates never recovered.
 Although some wage increases and improvements in working conditions occurred over the next half century, these were implemented at the discretion of employers because they were seen to be good business practices and not because of worker demands.